 The eighteenth edition of Putnam County Relay For Life -- an event that brings together the DePauw and local communities to raise funds for the American Cancer Society -- collected more than $112,000 for the cause.
 The event began at noon Saturday at DePauw University's Indoor Tennis and Track Center and ended twelve hours later.
 Organizers say donations are still being collected and counted and the final tally for 2013 could reach $125,000.

 More than 750 people took part in the event, which brought together students, faculty and staff from DePauw University with people from the Putnam County community.
 Relay was moved indoors from Blackstock Stadium this year because of construction to that and other athletic facilities.
 Seniors Stewart Burns and Betsy Corrigan co-chaired the event.

-Since its inception, the DePauw-hosted event has more than $2 million to fight cancer.
+Since its inception, the DePauw-hosted event has raised more than $2 million to fight cancer.

 Learn more about the event and contribute online here.Back